Health Indicators for Local Authorities in England - 2012

 • Slope index of inequality for people in households in receipt of means-tested benefits

-On the 16th December 2011, the Public Health Observatories released updated health inequaliy indicators for all local authorities and primary care organisations in England.
+In 2011 the Public Health Observatories released updated health inequality indicators for all local authorities and primary care organisations in England.

-The indicators were published in February 2012 at The Network of Public Health Observatories, which is now part of Public Health England.
+The indicators were published in 2012 at The Network of Public Health Observatories, which became part of Public Health England, which is now OHID.